4mica-Network/x402-4mica/README.md

 export RPC_URL_BASE=https://mainnet.base.org
 export RPC_URL_BASE_SEPOLIA=https://sepolia.base.org
 ```

+When `X402_NETWORKS` is present it overrides the legacy `X402_NETWORK` / `FOUR_MICA_RPC_URL`
+environment variables and enables multi-network support.
+Each configured network gets its own 4Mica
+Core API base URL so the facilitator can fetch operator parameters and issue guarantees for that
+network independently.

 On startup the facilitator loads the public parameters described above and, if the optional x402
 variables are present, initialises the upstream `exact` ERC-3009 facilitator as well.
 Any schemes